 - Workshop center

-The Meadows Behavioral Healthcare family of programs has a proven track record, having treated tens of thousands of individuals over the years.
+The Meadows Behavioral Healthcare family of programmes has a proven track record, having treated tens of thousands of individuals over the years.
 While our continuum has an outstanding reputation for drug and alcohol recovery, we are also known world-wide as the leader in addressing unresolved emotional trauma and the underlying issues related to addiction.
-Our treatment programs attract patients from all over the world, and this cosmopolitan blend adds richness to the treatment process.
+Our treatment programmes attract patients from all over the world, and this cosmopolitan blend adds richness to the treatment process.
 Put simply, patients learn to sort out the pieces of the puzzle of their lives; they then have the tools to help them live a functional and hopeful life of recovery.

 Our exceptional combination of clinical management and positive outcomes sets us apart from other trauma, addiction, and recovery treatment centers.
 Our patients benefit from the expertise of our team of Senior Fellows, who provide clinical leadership and guide the treatment approach.
-This distinguished group of leaders, teachers, and thinkers constantly challenges our organization to excel and remain innovative in our continuum of specialized treatment programs.
+This distinguished group of leaders, teachers, and thinkers constantly challenges our organization to excel and remain innovative in our continuum of specialized treatment programmes.
 Our Senior Fellows and their area of specialty, include:

 - Pia Mellody, Developmental Trauma and Codependency